 - Adequate records management practices are established and implemented (e., providing a secure storage environment, creating back-up electronic copies and selecting an off-site storage location, observing a quality assurance program evidenced by regular evaluations of the electronic recordkeeping system including periodic checks of electronically maintained or retained records, and retaining paper copies of records that cannot be clearly, accurately or completely transferred to an electronic recordkeeping system).

-On the whole, if these processes are followed, organizations will be poised to justify and defend their paperless retention program.
+On the whole, if this electronic document policy and these processes are followed, organizations will be poised to justify and defend their paperless retention program.
 Ideally, if your organization has the resources, most of the above noted requirements can be outsourced to records and information storage vendors that specialize in ensuring these imaging and retention protocols.

 Common HR Record Types